MicrosoftDocs/azure-ai-docs/articles/machine-learning/tutorial-train-model.md

     main()
 ```

-In this script, once the model is trained, the model file is saved and registered to the workspace.
+In this script, after the model is trained, the model file is saved and registered to the workspace.
 Registering your model allows you to store and version your models in the Azure cloud, in your workspace.
-Once you register a model, you can find all other registered model in one place in the Azure Studio called the model registry.
+After you register a model, you can find all other registered model in one place in the Azure Studio called the *model registry*.
 The model registry helps you organize and keep track of your trained models.

 ## Configure the command

 Now that you have a script that can perform the classification task, use the general purpose **command** that can run command line actions.
 This command line action can be directly calling system commands or by running a script.

-Here, create input variables to specify the input data, split ratio, learning rate and registered model name.
+Create input variables to specify the input data, split ratio, learning rate and registered model name.
 The command script:

-- Uses the environment created earlier - you can use the `@latest` notation to indicate the latest version of the environment when the command is run.
+- Uses the environment created earlier.
+Use the `@latest` notation to indicate the latest version of the environment when the command is run.
-- Configures the command line action itself - `python main.py` in this case.
-The inputs/outputs are accessible in the command via the `${{ ... }}` notation.
+- Configures the command line action itself, `python main.py` in this case.
+You can access the inputs and outputs in the command by using `${{ ... }}` notation.
 - Since a compute resource wasn't specified, the script runs on a [serverless compute cluster](how-to-use-serverless-compute.md) that is automatically created.

 ```python